Hachiko is known in Japanese as chūken Hachiko and tells the story of a dog who made a special bond with his owner.

 Do you wonder why the story of Hachiko is so famous?
 Here, I will share the amazing, true and sad story of puppy Hachiko.

-Once Upon A Time, There Was A Dog Named Hachiko
+A Dog Named Hachiko

 Prof. Eizaburo Ueno of Tokyo University in Japan had long desired a purebred Japanese Akita.
 A student of his suggested he adopt Hachiko, a Japanese Akita puppy from Odate city in the Akita prefecture of Japan, after searching for years for the perfect puppy.